An Effective Bias Expansion for 21 cm Cosmology in Redshift Space: The 21 cm radiation field in redshift space

 \subsection{The effective 21 cm field}

-To summarize, the steps to building up our effective field theory are: \begin{enumerate} \item Use the standard perturbation theory to treat the evolution of the matter density field, $\delta$. \item Include a bias expansion to write the 21\,cm field $\delta_{21}$ in terms of $\delta$. \item Include an RSD expansion in $k_\parallel v_\parallel / \mathcal{H}$, in order to write the redshift space field $\delta_{21,r}$ in terms of the real space field $\delta_{21}$. \item Smooth the field and renormalize composite operators that appear. \end{enumerate} \begin{widetext} Putting together the bias and RSD expansions, we obtain
+The steps to building up our effective field theory are: \begin{enumerate} \item Use standard perturbation theory to treat the evolution of the matter density field, $\delta$.
+See Section~\ref{sec:spt} for a review of SPT. \item Include a bias expansion to write the 21\,cm field $\delta_{21}$ in terms of $\delta$.
+See also Ref.~\cite{Desjacques:2016bnm} for a comprehensive review of cosmological perturbation theory for biased tracers. \item Include an RSD expansion in $k_\parallel v_\parallel / \mathcal{H}$, in order to write the redshift space field $\delta_{21,r}$ in terms of the real space field $\delta_{21}$. \item Smooth over non-perturbative modes in the field using some wavenumber $\Lambda$ and renormalize the composite operators that appear.
+See Section~\ref{sec:renorm} for more details. \end{enumerate} \begin{widetext} Putting together the bias and RSD expansions, we obtain

 There are terms in Eqn.~\eqref{eqn:d21_bare} that are not multiplied by any bias coefficients; thus, when fitting the theory to data or simulations, the size of these terms cannot be adjusted.
 We have checked that in the linear limit, the bias-independent term in Eqn. \eqref{eqn:d21_bare} resulting from RSDs matches the result used in Ref~\cite{Barkana:2004zy}.
 RSDs therefore give rise to a bias-independent contribution to the power spectrum, which can enhance the 21\,cm power spectrum relative to the matter spectrum by a factor of up to $\sim 2$~\cite{Barkana:2004zy}.
 The measurability of these contributions depends on redshift~\cite{2015PhRvL.114j1303F} and the angular dependence of these terms can also be used to distinguish the contributions to the 21\,cm power spectrum due to density fluctuations from ionization fluctuations~\cite{2012MNRAS.422..926M}.